Which social media channel is best for your B2B marketing efforts?

 Many people see Pinterest as a hoarder of all things DIY and crafts, but this platform can be used as a search engine for others to discover your business’s content.

-Periscope is a neat tool for a business that has a lot of visuals to share, but it could also be fitting for a business who wants to humanize a brand with talks from senior leaders and on-the-go, behind-the-scenes look of a business.
+Periscope is a neat tool for a business that has a lot of visuals to share, but it could also be fitting for a business that wants to humanize a brand with talks from senior leaders and on-the-go, behind-the-scenes look of a business.

 Knowing which social media channels are best for your B2B marketing efforts is nearly impossible without having a good grasp of what your social media strategy is, unless you’re a fan of playing Marco Polo.
 To answer your question of which social media channel is best for your B2B marketing efforts, it all depends on a variety of factors that affect your overall business.
 These next few tips are what you should consider when you are developing your social media strategy and selecting social media channels to have a home: